 No surgery is without risks.
 General complications of any surgery include bleeding, infection, blood clots (deep vein thrombosis), and reactions to anesthesia.
 If spinal fusion is done at the same time as a discectomy, there is a greater risk of complications.
 Specific complications related to ACDF may include:

-Among many reasons why vertebrae fail to fuse, common ones include smoking, osteoporosis, obesity, and malnutrition.
+- Vertebrae failing to fuse.
+There are many reasons why bones do not fuse together.
+Common ones include smoking, osteoporosis, obesity, and malnutrition.
 Smoking is by far the greatest factor that can prevent fusion.
 Nicotine is a toxin that inhibits bone-growing cells.
 If you continue to smoke after your spinal surgery, you could undermine the fusion process.

-Metal screws, rods, and plates used to stabilize the spine are called “hardware.”
-The hardware may move or break before your vertebrae are completely fused.
+- Hardware fracture.
+Metal screws and plates used to stabilize the spine are called “hardware.”
+The hardware may move or break before the bones are completely fused.
 If this occurs, a second surgery may be needed to fix or replace the hardware.

-Bone graft migration.
+- Bone graft migration.
 In rare cases (1 to 2%), the bone graft can move from the correct position between the vertebrae soon after surgery.
-This is more likely to occur if hardware (plates and screws) are not used to secure the bone graft.
-It’s also more likely to occur if multiple vertebral levels are fused.
+This is more likely to occur if hardware (plates and screws) is not used or if multiple vertebral levels are fused.
 If this occurs, a second surgery may be necessary.

-Nerve damage or persistent pain.
-Any operation on the spine comes with the risk of damaging the nerves or spinal cord.
+- Nerve damage or persistent pain.
+Any spine surgery comes with the risk of damaging the nerves or spinal cord.
 Damage can cause numbness or even paralysis.
 However, the most common cause of persistent pain is nerve damage from the disc herniation itself.
-Some disc herniations may permanently damage a nerve making it unresponsive to decompressive surgery.
+Some disc herniations may permanently damage a nerve making it unresponsive to surgery.
+Like furniture on the carpet, the compressed nerve doesn't spring back.
 In these cases, spinal cord stimulation or other treatments may provide relief.
-Be sure to go into surgery with realistic expectations about your pain.
-Discuss your expectations with your doctor.